gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 The Authorization Server MUST validate the request received as follows:

-1. The Authorization Server MUST verify that Client authentication is valid.
+1. The Authorization Server MUST verify that the Client authentication is valid.
 2. The Authorization Server MUST verify that the request fulfils all validations described in section 3.1.2.2 of [@!OIDC].
 3. The Authorization Server MUST verify that the request object is a valid JWS, the signature algorithm is not `none`, and the signature is correct as in section 6.3 of [@!OIDC].
-4. The Authorization Server MUST verify that Client is asking for user claims using scopes (including scope templates) or claims parameter, as described in section 5.4. and 5.5. of [@!OIDC].
+4. The Authorization Server MUST verify that Client is asking for user claims using the scopes (including scope templates) or claims parameter, as described in section 5.4. and 5.5. of [@!OIDC].

 If the Authorization Server encounters any error, it MUST return an error response, as per Section [Initiate Authorization Error Response]({#err-init-auth-resp}) in this document.